GunFightingYeti/GunFightingYeti.github.io/Assignment11/README.md

 ## Getting Started:
-### To start the app, you will need to clone the repo to your local machine
+### To start the app, you will need to clone the repo to your local machine.
+### You will need to below programs and dependencies.
+### Once thsoe are installed and running open a terminal window and run the command "node server.js".
+"App listening on PORT 8080" should display in the window.
+Once that message appears, open up your web browser and go to "localhost:8080".
+That's it, you're ready to enjoy the quiz.